Skip to content

 policies: {

-default: "deny", // block everything not explicitly allowed
+default: "deny", // block uncredentialed domains

 }